Middledot/qwire/qwire-docs.md

 Commands are named without the prefix

 ## Music Commands
+Some commands to play music on the bot with a YouTube, Soundcloud, Bandacamp or Viemo link or make the bot search for a song with a query.
 | Command  | Aliases | Description |
 | ------------- | ------------- | ------------- |
 | **join**      | None | Makes Qwire join the voice channel you're in. |